aussierobots/ublox_dgnss/TASK.md

 ## Technical Considerations

-- **JSON Parsing Library**: We will use nlohmann/json for JSON parsing as it's header-only and widely used
+- **TOML Parsing Library**: We will use toml11 for TOML parsing as it's header-only and provides a similar API to nlohmann/json
 - **Parameter Validation**: We need robust validation to ensure parameters are correctly defined and used
 - **Error Handling**: Clear error messages are essential for debugging parameter issues
 - **Performance**: The parameter loader should be efficient, especially for large parameter sets